1094/marks_and_copy/README.md

 ## Editing
 To edit the bookmarks you need to manually edit them in their respective file.
 It's located in `~/.config/marks.json`

+To do:
+[ ] Only works on Wayland, add xclip subprocess for X11 [ ] Clean up icon images
+[ ] Fix code so user set icons show up in results list.